iamamofa/PlanetsEducationApp/README.md

-# Get to know about your planets.
-I really enjoy seeing your Fork and contribution :rocket:
+# Get to know about your planets.  :rocket:

 *  This is a simple application that explains the planets and gives addtional detailed information about them